zero2cx/spiral-matrix/docs/SpiralMatrix.md

 ---

 #### series
-  - _description_ - the series of values used to populate the cells of the matrix
+  - _description_ - the series of values used to populate the cells
   - _type_ - list, of length [max](#max)
   - _notes:_
     - [_default_](#additional-attributes---default-style) - list of incrementing